 - You can beat the crowds at some of the most popular landmarks.
 Staying in the heart of Rome means that you can walk to some of its iconic landmarks in just a couple of minutes.
 While the city is always busy during the day, it’s usually very quiet early in the morning.
 So if you make an effort to wake up a bit earlier, you can see the Pantheon, the Trevi Fountain, and other amazing places without too many other people.
 And after a short morning walk, you can easily walk back to your hotel for a relaxing breakfast before you set off for the day.

 - There are lots of good restaurants nearby.
 Staying close to the Pantheon/ Piazza Navona, you really don’t have to worry about finding a good place to eat at any time of the day (or late in the evening).
 There are many restaurants all over this area.
 And yes, some of them are more tourist-oriented than others, so read the reviews on Google Maps before you go in.
-But there are plenty restaurants that offer great food quality and excellent service, even though they’re located in the most touristy area.
-See also our tips on where to eat in Rome.
+But there are plenty of restaurants that offer great food quality and excellent service, even though they’re located in the most touristy area.
+See also our tips on where to eat in Rome and our review of the best street food tour in Rome.

 - There are lots of amazing gelaterias nearby.
 If you stay close to the Pantheon, you’ll never have to eat a bad gelato in Rome.
 Some of the best gelaterias in Rome – Giolitti, Della Palma, Venchi, and quite a few others – are located in the heart of the city center.